 KACL Lecture Series

-Place : Meeting Room, the 3rd Floor of Graduate School
+Place : Meeting Room, located on the 3rd Floor of Graduate School

 of Humanities and Social Sciences Building, Kobe University